pnevyk/gulp-deps-order/README.md

 # [gulp](http://gulpjs.com)-deps-order

-> Sorts files in stream by dependencies using @requires annotation.
-Used in conjuction with [gulp-concat](https://github.com/wearefractal/gulp-concat) to concat files in correct order to have dependent files below the theirs dependencies.
+> Sorts files in stream by dependencies using @requires annotation in source.
+Used in conjuction with [gulp-concat](https://github.com/wearefractal/gulp-concat) to concat files in correct order.

 ## Install